net2cn/UnityDoorstop_Mapped/README.md

 **This is a total rewrite of UnityDoorstop 3.
 See [list of breaking changes](CHANGES.md) for more information.**

+### FORK NOTE
+***This fork of Doorstop adds the ability to read import symbol names from `UnityPlayer.dll` using a mapper configuration file obtained with [this ghidra script](./ghidra_scripts/ExtractLoadIl2CppSymbolOffsets.py) on Windows.
+A mapper example can be found [here](./mapper.txt).
+The idea is to avoid hard-coding in symbol names and recompiling Doorstop to work with games that have had their `GameAssembly.dll` export symbol names changed (Especially with those who update the export names each time the game releases an update).***

+***Also, I've included an additional build option `-deterministic_log` to compile Doorstop to write its log to `doorstop.log` without the tick hash suffix.
+You may want to use this option with `-with_logging` to not having the trouble of deleting lots of logging files with different names.***

 ## Features

 * **Runs first**: Doorstop runs its code before Unity can do so